 Once you launch an instance, you will be billed for all usage, including hourly CPU time.
-Make sure to terminate any instances that you do not want to leave running.
+Make sure to stop (Amazon EBS-backed instances only) or terminate any instances that you do not want to leave running.
 For information on Amazon EC2 pricing, go to the Amazon EC2 home page.